frame-lang/frame_transpiler/README.md

 	5.a Type `cargo build --release`
 	5.b Type `./target/release/framec ../examples/HelloWorld.frm c_sharp`
 6. You now have working debug and release Framepilers.
 Congratulations!
-7. You can try 5 other languages + Plant UML.
+7. You can try 6 other languages + Plant UML.
 Replace the `c_sharp` above with any of these:
 	7.a `javascript`
 	7.b `cpp`
 	7.c `gdscript`
 	7.d `java_8`
 	7.e `plantuml` (try output at [PlantUml site](http://www.plantuml.com/)) 7.f `python_3`
+	7.g `rust` (experimental - only partially implemented)

 #### Linux